ane/ane.github.io/_posts/2016-11-02-half-stack-web-frameworks.md

    With these properties, you should be quite comfortable in your back-end development.

-Client state, presentation and back-end communication handled using a monolithic framework :  *Examples: Ruby on Rails, Django, Pyramid, MeteorJS, Udash, Play*
+2. **Client state, presentation and back-end communication handled using a monolithic framework**

+   *Examples: Ruby on Rails, Django, Pyramid, MeteorJS, Udash, Play*

    Rails may be dated in some parts --- coupling your front-end with data access is one thing --- but as an infrastructure it is functional, mature, easy to understand and *stable*.
 The Ruby ecosystem is large and is well documented, even the secondary documentation (StackOverflow etc.) is abundant.

-A wrapper that turns ordinary HTTP page requests into XHRs
+3. **A wrapper that turns ordinary HTTP page requests into XHRs**

-:  *Examples: Turbolinks (for Ruby on Rails and Django)*
+   *Examples: Turbolinks (for Ruby on Rails and Django)*

    Turbolinks is perhaps a hack but it is clever: any HTTP request that would normally cause a page reload, like a link or a form submission, is converted into an XHR.
 Then, the page redraws itself